 financier behind. 😀 )

 To make the pockets, the material was the cut-off of the leg’s end

 and the thread was the thread which I de-threaded from the cut-off.

-(This was the point, horrified the professional machinists !)
+(This story, use old thread horrified the professional machinists !)

 Because, it’s there and the easiest to use — though it needed to pull